On-Campus Living Options

 Special Interest Housing

 Special interest housing is available.
-You can choose to live on a quiet floor, wellness floor, transfer floor, in the international hall or in a coed apartment.
+You can choose to live on a quiet floor, wellness floor, transfer floor, in the international hall or in a gender inclusive suite or apartment.

 Casey and Smith Towers are 10 stories high and feature four-person and six-person suites.
 Four-person suites have two double bedrooms, a bathroom and a lounge.
 Six-person suites have three double bedrooms and a larger bathroom and lounge.
 Casey and Smith Towers house freshmen, transfers and upper class students.